bolt/docs/source/contributing.md

 Contributing docs or code
 -------------------------

-Basically this comes down to forking, branching and issueing pull requests.
+Basically this comes down to forking, branching and issuing pull requests.
 For some background information your can read this [help/manual](https://help.github.com/articles/fork-a-repo) of Github.

 Fixing particular issues
 ------------------------